chg-training/chg-training-resources/docs/statistical_modelling/introduction/some_distributions.md

 sidebar_position: 2
 ---

-# Probability distributions
+# Some probability distributions

+In practice we often use distributions with specific mathematical forms.

-Let's look at some commonly-used distributions.
+Let's look at some commonly-used ones.
 Here are a few useful ones.

 | Distribution name  |  R function | parameters | domain                 |  Expression | Explanation |